Community Mental Health Program

 Telemedicine and mental health services

-Thetelemedicine service is also very helpful in our coastal communities and provides easier access to a psychiatrist.
+The telemedicine service provides easier access to a psychiatrist.
 This technology also helps staff to participate in a meeting when face-to-face is not possible.

-To provide better service to its clients, JBCMHP is also currently in the process of implementing the Ontario Common Assessment of Need (OCAN) system.
+To provide better service we are in the process of implementing the Ontario Common Assessment of Need (OCAN) system.
 The OCAN system keeps a record of the conversations clients have with mental health staff so clients do not need to keep re-telling their story if they move from one community to another, or if they end up working with a new mental health staff.

 The OCAN system enables clients to speak with their own voices and be active players in their own treatment plans.